Recommend:

 What is Wi-Fi?

 Wi-Fi stands for Wireless Fidelity, the same thing as WLAN (Wireless Local Area Network).
 It uses radio frequencies to send signals between devices such as tablets and smartphones, establishing a wireless connection.
-For this, a router that supports Wi-Fi is required, such as the FRITZ!Box 7590.
+For this, a router that supports Wi-Fi is required.
 It receives the incoming DSL, cable or LTE signal and forwards it to the devices within range.

 Aside from this, the wireless connection works the same way a cable-based network does: Wi-Fi devices register and exchange data with the router.
 The advantages are obvious: you don't need cables and you can roam freely throughout the coverage area with your smartphone or handheld device without losing signal.
 The devices reconnect automatically when they return to the Wi-Fi coverage area.
 The modern WPA encryption featured in all FRITZ!Box models keeps Wi-Fi connections safe.
 All Wi-Fi networks are secured by an individual network key upon delivery.